CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 * `R2 (R-squared)`
 * `Adjusted R2`

-Since predicting the price accurately is very difficult I also saw how good the models are at predicting whether the price will go up or down in this way:
+Since predicting the price accurately is very difficult, I also saw how good the models are at predicting whether the price will go up or down in this way:

 For each prediction let's consider the actual market-price, next-market-price and our predicted next-market-price (prediction).
 I compute whether the current prediction is correct (1) or not (0):